NiklasvonM/config-adapter/README.md

 # config-adapter

-Create data models from configuration files, taking already defined data models into account.
+Automatically create data models from configuration files, taking already defined data models into account.

 Currently, `dataclass` as well as Pydantic `BaseModel` generation is supported.